 Euthyroid Sick Syndrome Underlying Causes

-Euthyroid sick syndrome is associated with a myriad of critical illnesses.
+Euthyroid sick syndrome is associated with a variety of critical illnesses.
 Conditions like pneumonia, anorexia nervosa, sepsis, significant trauma including hip fractures, cardiopulmonary bypass, myocardial infarction, malignancies, burns, organ transplantations, congestive cardiac failure, hypothermia, and cirrhosis have been linked to its onset.
 Additionally, medical interventions such as major surgeries can act as triggers (1,2).

-Recently, there's been an observed connection between this syndrome and Covid-19, especially with the discovery that low T3 levels in affected patients serve as an early indicator of poor prognosis.
+Recently, there's been an observed connection between this syndrome and Covid-19, especially with the discovery that low T3 levels in affected individuals may serve as an early indicator of poor prognosis.
 Other disorders that might lead to abnormal thyroid function test results pointing towards this condition encompass chronic kidney disease, diabetic ketoacidosis, drug overdose, and severe fasting (1,2).

 Functional Medicine Labs to Test For The Root Cause Of Euthyroid Sick Syndrome